Zayleth/Flexbox-/README.md

 # FLEXBOX PRACTICE

-> Practice using basic Flexbox properties, by creating boxes with containers, their respective classes and properties.
+> Flexbox practice using basic Flexbox properties, by creating boxes with containers, their respective classes and properties.

 ![screenshot](./img.png)

-Additional description about the project and its features.

-Practice using basic Flexbox properties, by creating boxes with containers, their respective classes and properties.

 ## Built With